 29. Join and Lead a Hyper-Local Website

-Real estate industry has never been so competitive but you can double your Gross Commission Income (GCI) by becoming a hyper-local expert online.
+The real estate industry has never been so competitive but you can double your Gross Commission Income (GCI) by becoming a hyper-local expert online.
 You can join a hyper-local website or create one yourself.

 Build strong, mutually beneficial relationships with other local businesses, agents, and investors in your area.
 Rallying with influencers in your space will create an endless real estate lead generation opportunity for you.